Why does your skin feel more sensitive on Mondays?

 The skin has its own ecosystem of beneficial microorganisms, known as the skin microbiota .
 When this balance is disrupted (due to stress, lifestyle changes, or harsh cosmetics), your skin becomes more reactive.

-A healthy microbiota helps:
+A healthy microbiota helps to:

 -